SunriseCommunity/Observatory/.github/README.md

 3. Fill the `.env` file with the required data
 4. Start needed services: `bun run setup`
 5. Run the application: `bun run dev`
-6. The application will be available at `http://localhost:3000`
+6. The application will be available at `http://localhost:3333` (or any other port you set up to)

 ## Contributing 💖